Retail Business Loans: Top Options for You

 Both are generally lower than rates and fees charged by online lenders, though the tradeoff is speed.
 Online lenders, including the ones listed below, may provide funding as soon as one day, in contrast with the lengthy process to apply for SBA loans.

 National Funding is an online lender that provides business loans for retailers needing assistance managing cash flow, inventory and business expansions.
 You can apply online and get a decision in as few as 24 hours.
-Small business loans from National Funding range from $5,000 to $1 million and terms span three months to five years.
+Small business loans from National Funding range from $5,000 to $500,000 and terms span 4 to 24 months.
 National Funding also offers equipment financing up to $150,000.
 National Funding requires eligible businesses to be operational for six months to one year, ruling out financing for startups.

 Kabbage offers online loans up to $250,000 for retail businesses.
 Retailers can use Kabbage loans to purchase technology, create marketing materials, hire employees or buy inventory.
 Loan terms range from six months to one year.
 Kabbage doesn’t charge loan origination fees or prepayment penalties, and borrowers make monthly payments rather than daily payments like some other lenders may require.